swiyu-admin-ch/swiyu-admin-ch.github.io/_change-dossiers/CDC-004-Verifier-Security-Enforcements.md

 2. Contract phase: Payload Encryption and signed meta data become mandatory at the swiyu Wallet; non-conforming Verifier can no longer verify credentials from a swiyu Wallet.

 ## Timeline
-17.08.2026 Wallet-side 1.17 security enforced (payload encryption) requires the generic issuer 4.0.0.
+17.08.2026 Wallet-side 1.17 security enforced (payload encryption) requires the generic Verifier 4.0.0.